Theatre of ancient Greece: Origins

-The Greeks valued the power of the spoken word, and it was their main method of communication and storytelling.
-Bahn and Bahn write, "To Greeks the spoken word was a living thing and infinitely preferable to the dead symbols of a written language."
+The Ancient Greeks valued the power of the spoken word, and it was their main method of communication and storytelling.
+Bahn and Bahn write, "To Greeks, the spoken word was a living thing and infinitely preferable to the dead symbols of a written language."
 Socrates himself believed that once something has been written down, it lost its ability for change and growth.
 For these reasons, among many others, oral storytelling flourished in Greece.

-Greek tragedy as it is presently known was created in Athens around the time of 532 BC, when Thespis was the earliest recorded actor.
+Greek tragedy, as it is presently known, was created in Athens around 532 BC, when Thespis was the earliest recorded actor.
 Being a winner of the first theatrical contest held in Athens, he was the exarchon, or leader, of the dithyrambs performed in and around Attica, especially at the Rural Dionysia.
 By Thespis' time, the dithyramb had evolved far away from its cult roots.
 Under the influence of heroic epic, Doric choral lyric and the innovations of the poet Arion, it had become a narrative, ballad-like genre.
-Because of these, Thespis is often called the "Father of Tragedy"; however, his importance is disputed, and Thespis is sometimes listed as late as 16th in the chronological order of Greek tragedians; the statesman Solon, for example, is credited with creating poems in which characters speak with their own voice, and spoken performances of Homer's epics by rhapsodes were popular in festivals prior to 534 BC.
-Thus, Thespis's true contribution to drama is unclear at best, but his name has been given a longer life, in English, as a common term for performer—i.e., a "thespian."
+Because of these, Thespis is often called the "Inventor of Tragedy"; however, his importance is disputed, and Thespis is sometimes listed as late as 16th in the chronological order of Greek tragedians; the statesman Solon, for example, is credited with creating poems in which characters speak with their own voice, and spoken performances of Homer's epics by rhapsodes were popular in festivals prior to 534 BC.
+Thus, Thespis's true contribution to drama is unclear at best, but his name has been given a longer life in English as a common term for performer—i.e., a "thespian."